OK, what’s this?

 Slack (MET) : 2.983ns (required time - arrival time) Source: test_out_reg/C (rising edge-triggered cell FDRE clocked by theclk {rise@0.000ns fall@10.000ns period=20.000ns}) Destination: test_out (output port clocked by theclk {rise@0.000ns fall@10.000ns period=20.000ns}) Path Group: theclk Path Type: Max at Slow Process Corner Requirement: 20.000ns (theclk rise@20.000ns - theclk rise@0.000ns) Data Path Delay: 3.631ns (logic 2.583ns (71.152%) route 1.047ns (28.848%)) Logic Levels: 1 (OBUF=1) Output Delay: 8.000ns Clock Path Skew: -5.351ns (DCD - SCD + CPR) Destination Clock Delay (DCD): 0.000ns = ( 20.000 - 20.000 ) Source Clock Delay (SCD): 5.351ns Clock Pessimism Removal (CPR): 0.000ns Clock Uncertainty: 0.035ns ((TSJ^2 + TIJ^2)^1/2 + DJ) / 2 + PE Total System Jitter (TSJ): 0.071ns Total Input Jitter (TIJ): 0.000ns Discrete Jitter (DJ): 0.000ns Phase Error (PE): 0.000ns Location Delay type Incr(ns) Path(ns) Netlist Resource(s) ------------------------------------------------------------------- ------------------- (clock theclk rise edge) 0.000 0.000 r AE23 0.000 0.000 r test_clk (IN) net (fo=0) 0.000 0.000 test_clk AE23 IBUF (Prop_ibuf_I_O) 0.734 0.734 r test_clk_IBUF_inst/O net (fo=1, routed) 2.651 3.385 test_clk_IBUF BUFGCTRL_X0Y4 BUFG (Prop_bufg_I_O) 0.093 3.478 r test_clk_IBUF_BUFG_inst/O net (fo=2, routed) 1.873 5.351 test_clk_IBUF_BUFG SLICE_X0Y1 FDRE r test_out_reg/C ------------------------------------------------------------------- ------------------- SLICE_X0Y1 FDRE (Prop_fdre_C_Q) 0.223 5.574 r test_out_reg/Q net (fo=1, routed) 1.047 6.622 test_out_OBUF AK21 OBUF (Prop_obuf_I_O) 2.360 8.982 r test_out_OBUF_inst/O net (fo=0) 0.000 8.982 test_out AK21 r test_out (OUT) ------------------------------------------------------------------- ------------------- (clock theclk rise edge) 20.000 20.000 r clock pessimism 0.000 20.000 clock uncertainty -0.035 19.965 output delay -8.000 11.965 ------------------------------------------------------------------- required time 11.965 arrival time -8.982 ------------------------------------------------------------------- slack 2.983

 Since the purpose of this analysis is to measure the output delay, it starts off with the clock edge, follows it towards the flip-flop, and then along the data path.
-That sums up to the overall delay.
-Note that the “Path Type” doesn’t say it’s a setup calculation (to avoid confusion?) even though it takes the following clock (at 20 ns) into consideration.
+That sums up to the total delay, which turns out to be 8.982 ns.

-The calculation takes place at the slowest possible combination of process, voltage and temperature (recall that the input setup calculation took place with the fastest one).
-Following the clock path, it’s evidently very similar to the clock path of the hold analysis for input delay, which is quite expected, as both are based upon the slow model.
+The calculation takes place at the slowest possible combination of process, voltage and temperature (recall that the input setup calculation took place with the fastest combination).
+The clock path is very similar to the clock path of the analysis of hold timing for the input delay.
+This is quite expected, as both calculations are based upon the slow model.

-This is compared with the time of the following clock at 20 ns, minus the output delay.
-Minus the possible jitter (0.035 ns in the case above).
-Data arrived at 8.982 ns, the moment that counts is at ~12 ns, so there’s almost 3 ns slack.
+The total delay is compared with the time of the following clock at 20 ns, minus the value given with set_output_delay.
+Minus the estimated jitter (0.035 ns in the case above).

-This demonstrates why set_output_delay -max is the setup time of the receiver: The output delay is reduced from the following clock’s time position, and that’s the goal to meet.
-That’s exactly the definition of setup time: How long before the following clock the data must be stable.
+This demonstrates why the number that is used with set_output_delay -max should be the setup time that is specified for the input of the external device.
+This timing constraint is verified by calculating the difference between the total delay to valid data at the output, and the following clock’s time position.
+This difference is the goal to achieve.
+That’s exactly the definition of setup time: How long the data must be stable before the next clock.

 Slack (MET) : 0.791ns (arrival time - required time) Source: test_out_reg/C (rising edge-triggered cell FDRE clocked by theclk {rise@0.000ns fall@10.000ns period=20.000ns}) Destination: test_out (output port clocked by theclk {rise@0.000ns fall@10.000ns period=20.000ns}) Path Group: theclk Path Type: Min at Fast Process Corner Requirement: 0.000ns (theclk rise@0.000ns - theclk rise@0.000ns) Data Path Delay: 1.665ns (logic 1.384ns (83.159%) route 0.280ns (16.841%)) Logic Levels: 1 (OBUF=1) Output Delay: -3.000ns Clock Path Skew: -2.162ns (DCD - SCD - CPR) Destination Clock Delay (DCD): 0.000ns Source Clock Delay (SCD): 2.162ns Clock Pessimism Removal (CPR): -0.000ns Clock Uncertainty: 0.035ns ((TSJ^2 + TIJ^2)^1/2 + DJ) / 2 + PE Total System Jitter (TSJ): 0.071ns Total Input Jitter (TIJ): 0.000ns Discrete Jitter (DJ): 0.000ns Phase Error (PE): 0.000ns Location Delay type Incr(ns) Path(ns) Netlist Resource(s) ------------------------------------------------------------------- ------------------- (clock theclk rise edge) 0.000 0.000 r AE23 0.000 0.000 r test_clk (IN) net (fo=0) 0.000 0.000 test_clk AE23 IBUF (Prop_ibuf_I_O) 0.077 0.077 r test_clk_IBUF_inst/O net (fo=1, routed) 1.278 1.355 test_clk_IBUF BUFGCTRL_X0Y4 BUFG (Prop_bufg_I_O) 0.026 1.381 r test_clk_IBUF_BUFG_inst/O net (fo=2, routed) 0.781 2.162 test_clk_IBUF_BUFG SLICE_X0Y1 FDRE r test_out_reg/C ------------------------------------------------------------------- ------------------- SLICE_X0Y1 FDRE (Prop_fdre_C_Q) 0.100 2.262 r test_out_reg/Q net (fo=1, routed) 0.280 2.542 test_out_OBUF AK21 OBUF (Prop_obuf_I_O) 1.284 3.826 r test_out_OBUF_inst/O net (fo=0) 0.000 3.826 test_out AK21 r test_out (OUT) ------------------------------------------------------------------- ------------------- (clock theclk rise edge) 0.000 0.000 r clock pessimism 0.000 0.000 clock uncertainty 0.035 0.035 output delay 3.000 3.035 ------------------------------------------------------------------- required time -3.035 arrival time 3.826 ------------------------------------------------------------------- slack 0.791

-As before, the data path continues the clock path until the physical output is stable, calculated at 3.826 ns (note the difference with the slow path!).
+As with the calculation for set_output_delay -max, the data path continues the clock path until the output is stable.
+This is calculated to happen at 3.826 ns (note the difference with the slow model).

-This is compared with the time of the same clock at 0 ns, minus the output delay, minus the possible jitter (0.035 ns in the case above, not clear why it’s counted if it’s the same clock cycle, but anyhow).
-Recall that the min output delay was negative (-3 ns), which is why it appears as a positive number in the calculation.
+This is compared with the time of the same clock at 0 ns, minus the output delay.
+Recall that the min output delay in the timing constraint is negative (-3 ns), which is why it appears as a positive number in the calculation.

-This demonstrates why set_output_delay -min is minus the hold time of the receiver: Jitter aside, the given output delay with reversed sign is used as the time which the data path delay must exceed.
+This demonstrates why the number that is used with set_output_delay -min is the hold time, that is specified for the input of the external device, with a reversed sign.
+This timing constraint is verified by requiring that the total delay is larger than this given number.
 In other words, the data must be stable for that long after the clock.
 This is the definition of hold time.